 Its summer, there is water, need I say more?
 Bring bug spray to keep your bites at bay and if you find its a buggy night for the kids too, encourage them to stay wrapped up in their towels, covering their skin as best they can.

 Check out the additional trips below and if you are a swim Mom I’d love to know:

 Every sport has its personality and swim team is something special.
+Because we’ve yet to meet a sport we didn’t love, we’ve got a great Team Mom Tips Pinterest Board full of ideas to help you through these high activity volunteer days.
 Thanks so much for stopping by ~ well see you next time!